mts-public/feature-characterization-for-profile-surface-texture/README.md

 # Feature Characterization
-The algorithm is based on the definitions in ISO 21920-2.
+This repository contains the companion code for the paper ["Feature Characterization for Profile Surface Texture"](https://iopscience.iop.org/article/10.1088/2051-672X/adaa07).

-This repo is the companion code for [Feature Characterization for Profile Surface Texture](https://arxiv.org/abs/2406.06381).
+The algorithm is based on the definitions in [ISO 21920-2](https://www.iso.org/standard/72226.html).

 ## Watershed Segmentation
 In the following are some illustrations to show the idea of watershed segmentation.
 For more information, see the paper.